Become a Member of EURORDIS

 1. Who can apply?

-- with a majority of rare disease patients or close relatives of patients on its Board of Directors
+- With Governing Boardsmade up of a majority of rare disease patients or of the family members of patients

-- Financially independent from the pharmaceutical industry (max.
-50% of funding, from several companies.)
+- Financially independent, particularly from the pharmaceutical industry (max.
+50% of funding from several companies)

-- Focusing on patient support and/or advocacy and/or research activities
+- With proven activities such as patient support and/or advocacy activities and/or research

-Patient organisations that have been recently created (less than 1 year) are invited to apply for full membership, but will only qualify for a provisional status as “associate member”.
-After 1 year or more, their membership status can be revised by the Board, upon examination of their 1st Annual Report.
+- Patient organisations that have been recently created (less than 1 year) are invited to apply for “full membership”, but will qualify for a provisional status as “associate member”.
+After one year or more and upon examination of their first annual report or other documents provided to show activities and proof of compliance with the membership rules, their membership status can be revised by the Board of Directors,

 2. How do you apply?